nishantsbi/charlie86.github.io/_posts/2016-12-23-fitteR-happieR.md

 ```
 <iframe src="/htmlwidgets/fitterhappier/track_sentiment_bar.html"></iframe>

-## If you think this is over, then you're wrong
-It would be a shame to throw away all of this data without digging a little deeper.
-While searching for the most depressing song, I found a couple of other interesting questions to explore.

-### Has Radiohead become sadder over time?
+## Bonus: What is Radiohead's saddest album?
 Since Pablo Honey, a decent but fairly typical album of the 90's alt rock era, Radiohead has continously experimented with new sounds.
-While the band has incorporated instruments and techniques from jazz, classical, and electronic music, their trademark gloominess has permeated throughout their musical journey.
+As they've incorporated instruments and techniques from jazz, classical, and electronic music, I was curious as to how their trademark gloominess had evolved over time.
+To answer this question, I plotted the average sadness for each album over release year.

 ```r
 library(RColorBrewer)